 Many of these problems also occur in the Indian sandstone sector, where cobblestones are produced for the Flemish market (see website No Child Left Behind).
 Families often work together in their ‘backyard’ to cut stones into cobblestones.
 It is an informal sector, with little government control, wages below the legal minimum and also bonded labour through advances and loans.
 Male workers in particular are at high risk of silicosis disease in the sandstone mines.

-Arisa contributes her knowledge and expertise to the implementation of the Covenant and will commit to ensure that companies work together with local organisations wherever possible.
+Arisa contributes her knowledge and expertise to the implementation of the Initiative and will commit to ensure that companies work together with local organisations wherever possible.
 We are happy to get into dialogue with companies to see how they can identify potential risks, prevent them and what they can do in case of abuses.
 We will also monitor the implementation of agreements made.
-And we support local organisations if they want to submit a complaint to the independent dispute and complaint committee of the Covenant that makes binding decisions.
+And we support local organisations if they want to submit a complaint to the independent dispute and complaint committee of the Initiative that makes binding decisions.